k8ssandra/k8ssandra/docs/content/en/install/local/multi-cluster-helm/_index.md

 kubectl get pods -n k8ssandra-operator
 ```

-Do the same on each of the other two clusters by setting the kubectx context to kind-k8ssandra-2, check the pods status; then kind-k8ssandra-3, and check the pods status.
+Do the same the other cluster by setting the kubectx context to kind-k8ssandra-2, check the pods status.

 Eventually the datacenters will be fully deployed: